 What do you think of the error reporting?

-So we do use error reporting in Director and Services.
-We don't need it enough that it matters, but when I do use it in GoAnywhere Services or GoAnywhere Director, it makes it very easy to go back and search through the logs.
+So we do use error reporting.
+We don't need it enough that it matters, but when I do use it in GoAnywhere, it makes it very easy to go back and search through the logs.
 You can get very granular on your searches so that - not only by date or by time, but by specific user - and go straight down to the file level and see not only that file coming in, but exactly what happened to it once it got here.
 It changes troubleshooting from a long, drawn-out, involved process to something that one guy can handle on one screen and come up with an answer.